s-arora-1987/sawyer_i2rl_project_workspace/README.md

 ### Domains
 The Python frontend and D-code backend have MDP models and MDP solvers for two domains

 1 - stage suimulation for ground navigation (patrol) domain in paper [PaperI2RL](http://www.ifaamas.org/Proceedings/aamas2019/pdfs/p1170.pdf), coded in files src/navigation_irl/patrol/*.py and src/irld/src/boydmdp.d.
+Python frontend in src/navigation_irl/ros_ctrl.py calls the backend src/irld/src/boydirl.d in backend, which forwards call to chosen IRL solver.
 For running this simulation,

 -- git clone this project in your home directory